 The property industry, indeed the entire economic ecosystem, is going green.
 Efforts are well underway to make the UK as environmentally friendly as possible.
 In the property world, these efforts are defined by EPC legislative proposals.

-The government proposes that by 2025, all newly privately-rented properties must have an EPC rating of at least C. Existing tenancies will have until 2028.
-Currently, landlords can’t let properties if they have an EPC rating below E, while sellers may struggle to find a buyer if they have a bad rating.
+The government proposes that by 2028, all newly privately-rented properties as well as existing tenancies must have an EPC rating of at least C. Currently, landlords can’t let properties if they have an EPC rating below E, while sellers may struggle to find a buyer if they have a bad rating.

-While new minimums for residential homes won’t come into play for a few years yet, the market is already shifting in anticipation of the changes.
+While new minimum EPC ratings for residential homes won’t come into play for a few years yet, the market is already shifting in anticipation of the changes.
 Those who fall foul of these movements may not get very far with their property investment plans over the coming years.

 But at the same time, there is opportunity for those who start preparing now.
 If you’re unsure of how EPC ratings affect mortgages, this blog could provide some clarity.